To the homepage of Moto Morini Club Nederland

 electric diagram (click on

-shrink tool: not cheap, but just excellent, worth every penny
+shrink tool: not cheap, just excellent and worth every penny.

 Photo to follow